Secchu/QABootcamp/AWSDemos/ContactsApiGW/dynamodb/ReadMe.txt

 (The following is windows command.
 If your using Linux refer to the AWS documentation.
 I don't think its much different although I haven't had time to check)

-> aws dynamodb batch-execute-statements --statements file://partiqbatch.json
+> aws dynamodb batch-execute-statement --statements file://partiqlbatch.json

 You should then recieve JSON response indicating that the records have been added.